LucasSD/rp_portfolio/README.md

 ![](projects/static/img/projects2.png)
 # Introduction

 This is the repository for a website which showcases my projects and my blog.
-The website is deployed via Pythonanywhere and is available to view at https://lucasstonedrake.eu.pythonanywhere.com/
+The website is deployed via Pythonanywhere and is available to view at https://lucasstonedrake.eu.pythonanywhere.com/.
+The test suite gives 100% coverage.

 ## Technologies